jobcher/LoadBlancer/README.md

 # LoadBlancer
-Using nginx for load balancing.
+Using nginx for load balancing.Jenkins gray release